 14. Mr. Tanen’s Ties by Maryann Cocca-Leffler

-It’s an added bonus for us that this picture book is set in Massachusetts and based on a actual principal but all kids can relate to this story of a principal with a vast tie collection that he uses to express himself.
+It’s an added bonus for us that this picture book is set in Massachusetts and based on an actual principal but all kids can relate to this story of a principal with a vast tie collection that he uses to express himself.
 Too bad, Mr. Apple, the school superintendent, thinks his ties are unprofessional.
 He makes Mr. Tanen wear a plain sad blue tie instead.
 When Mr. Apple has to fill in for Mr. Tanen — the blue tie gives him the blues — the ties have a way of changing Mr. Apple’s life.

-I also love that Cocca-Leffler lets the kids solve problem and depicts the children as a rainbow of diversity.
+I also love that Cocca-Leffler lets the kids solve the problem and depicts the children as a rainbow of diversity.

 15. The Ugly Vegetables by Grace Lin